 There has been evidence and research to support tea tree oils ability to help with dry scalp, and dandruff.
 Tea tree oil is known to have antifungal properties with activity against the yeast Pityrosporum ovale (a part of normal human cutaneous flora) which can be an opportunistic pathogen and associated with dandruff.

-One study in 2002 of 126 male and female participants, showed a 41% improvement in severity scores as compared to a placebo used, with tea tree oil appearing effective in the treatment of dandruff.
+One study in 2002 of 126 male and female participants, showed a 41% improvement in severity scores as compared to a placebo used.
+Tea tree oil appeared effective in the treatment of dandruff.

-Tinea pedis, also known as athletes foot and symptoms, have also been studied in relation to tea tree oil action against.
+Tinea pedis, also known as athletes foot.
+Symptoms, of athletes foot have also been studied in relation to tea tree oil action against.
 Like much of the evidence, when it come to differing essential oils, research has expanded from anecdotal to more evidence-based.

 One such study that tested tea tree oil cream on 104 patients in treatment of tinea pedis, showed athletes foot reduction through this application.

-One of the most well-known essential oils; eucalyptus oil's anecdotal evidence traces back many years and is said to be cleaning (great for wounds), immune boosting, have antiseptic properties, supportive of our respiratory system, and one of the "best" oils for aromatherapy applications.
+One of the most well-known essential oils is eucalyptus.
+Anecdotal evidence for this oil traces back many years.
+Commonly discussed potential benefits include have properties supportive of wound healing, immune boosting, antiseptic properties, supportive for the respiratory system, and one of the “best” oils for aromatherapy applications.

 There are over 500 Eucalyptus types which share similar properties.
-The leaves are first dried out, then crushed, then steam distilled, which releases the essential oils.
+The leaves are first dried out.
+Then crushed, steam distilled, releasing the oils.

-Australia, but can be found in many other places around the world, including Europe, and China.
-This essential oil has many healing properties, and like other essential oils has gained some steam as more evidence-based research has come about.
+Eucalyptus oil is found in Australia, but can be found in many other places around the world.
+For example, Europe, and China.
+Eucalyptus seems to have gained some steam as more evidence-based research has been conducted.

-In particular, have you ever heard of Vicks Vapor-rub?
-This is a well known over-the-counter medication used to help symptoms of respiratory illnesses, like a cold or even the flu (acting as a cough suppressant).
+For example, have you ever heard of Vicks Vapor-rub?
+This is a well known over-the-counter medication.
+It’s usage often for respiratory illnesses.
+For example a cold, or even the flu (acting as a cough suppressant).

 alpha-Terpineol, 1,8 cineole, alpha-pinene, ß-pinene, Sabinene, Camphene, Limonene & Camphor

-One of the more well known benefits of eucalyptus oil is helping to aide in relief from respiratory problems like bronchitis, asthma, and chronic obstructive pulmonary disease (COPD).
+As beforementioned, eucalyptus is a popularly used essential oil to aide in relief from respiratory problems.
+For example, bronchitis, asthma, and chronic obstructive pulmonary disease (COPD).
 Whether through vapor inhalation or oral route, it is said to be beneficial for both purulent and non-purulent respiratory problems.

-eucalyptus can be used as a bug repellent and for wound treatments.
-In fact the CDC (Center For Disease Control) has approved eucalyptus oil for use as a mosquito repellent.
+In addition, eucalyptus is believed to help as a bug repellent.
+In fact, the CDC (Center For Disease Control) has approved eucalyptus oil for use as a mosquito repellent.

-As far as wound healing, eucalyptus oil in one particular study showed to have the ability to eliminate microbial biofilms from hard surfaces, so it may be a useful adjunct with current infection control strategies.
+Eucalyptus oil in one particular study showed to have the ability to eliminate microbial biofilms from hard surfaces.
+Thus, indicating a potential use in adjunct with current infection control strategies.